robaho/httpserver/README.md

 ## Http2 performance notes

-Http2 performance has not fully optimized - there is room for improvement.
+Http2 performance has not been fully optimized - there is room for improvement.

 The http2 version is almost 3x slower than the http1 version.
 I expect this to be the case with most http2 implementations due to the complexity.